maksim-shlapak/widget-api/interfaces/playeradaptor.playeradaptorapi.md

 ▸ **controlsElement**(): `Element`

-*__description__*: (OPTIONAL) Get player controls Element of type DIV for embedding annoto timeline for overlay and full screen mode.
+*__description__*: (OPTIONAL) Get player controls Element for embedding annoto timeline for overlay and full screen mode.
+NOTE: Although this method is optional it's highly recomended and will make the integration much simpler, imrove performance and provide better User experience.
 NOTE: if not supported the function must be undefined.

 **Returns:** `Element`